 Winner: The pour over takes this round for its greater diversity of options.
 It comes in a wider range of builds and materials for maximum durability and space optimization.

 A French press makes a delicious cup of rich, full, and robust brew that effectively emphasizes hints of caramel in medium roasts and toasted notes of cocoa in dark roasts.
 At least, that’s what I’ve found with my daily morning brew.
 The coffee oils lend each perfect cup a full body, creamy mouthfeel, and powerful aroma.
 It’s unlike any other way of brewing coffee.

-[The Coffee Taster’s Flavor Wheel] is the largest and most collaborative piece of research on coffee flavor ever completed, inspiring a new set of vocabulary for industry professionals.
+[The Coffee Taster’s Flavour Wheel] is the largest and most collaborative piece of research on coffee flavour ever completed, inspiring a new set of vocabulary for industry professionals.